 Cultivating resilience in government poses unique challenges

-At Deloitte, we define resilient organizations as those that “plan and invest for disruption, and can adapt, endure, and rebound quickly in a way that enables them to not only succeed in its aftermath, but also to lead the way to a ‘better normal.’”
+At Deloitte, we define resilient organisations as those that “plan and invest for disruption and can adapt, endure and rebound quickly in a way that enables them to not only succeed in its aftermath, but also to lead the way to a ‘better normal.’”
 Furthermore, it’s important to note that “resilience is not a destination; it is a state of being.
-A resilient organization doesn’t ride out a crisis, returning to business-as-usual once disruption ends.
+A resilient organisation doesn’t ride out a crisis, returning to business-as-usual once disruption ends.
 It instead transforms” and adapts.

-Governments may consider focusing on resilience with two lenses:
+Governments may consider focussing on resilience with two lenses:

 Resilience traits governments can adopt

-Governments can also look to go beyond legacy business-continuity work and “band-aid” solutions to more holistic and proactive strategies that include investing in talent, building organizational culture built on learning, and addressing risks associated with modernizing government services.
-Technology, including scenario modeling and analytics, can significantly increase preparedness, as can creating and discussing comprehensive crisis response scenarios and playbooks.
+Governments can also look to go beyond legacy business-continuity work and “band-aid” solutions to more holistic and proactive strategies that include investing in talent, building organisational culture built on learning and addressing risks associated with modernising government services.
+Technology, including scenario modelling and analytics, can significantly increase preparedness, as can creating and discussing comprehensive crisis response scenarios and playbooks.

 It’s important to note that adaptability in government is more expansive and nuanced than adaptability in other industries.
 Governments see the need to react and adapt to changing conditions and expectations themselves (e.g., by delivering their services online), but can also leverage their ecosystem to help deliver those services with agility.
 Smart procurement and flexibility in allocating talent are critical.

 a.
-Internal: Organizations that support products and services with a team that are able to pivot and respond more effectively.
+Internal: Organisations that support products and services with a team that are able to pivot and respond more effectively.

 b.
 External: Governments can seek to foster more deliberate collaboration with one another at every level, as well as with ecosystem partners and providers to effectively build a more resilient society.

-Among government leaders who say their organizations are cultivating resilient cultures, 77 percent globally say their organization has “a reputation for valuing employees,” 74 percent say it has “done well demonstrating a commitment to transparent ESG,” and 70 percent say it has “a reputation for helping the community” (2021 Deloitte Global Resilience Report).
+Among government leaders who say their organisations are cultivating resilient cultures, 77 per cent globally say their organisation has “a reputation for valuing employees,” 74 per cent say it has “done well demonstrating a commitment to transparent ESG,” and 70 per cent say it has “a reputation for helping the community” (2021 Deloitte Global Resilience Report).

 In particular, the ability to be smart and use technology to prepare for and even preempt disruptions can help foster anticipatory government—where governments proactively design procedures to anticipate life events and prevent problems (rather than react to them) regularly and successfully through data management.
 The most resilient have sound data management already in place.

 Governments can also demonstrate employee-centricity and cultivate resilience by promoting resilience in their employees and leaders themselves.
 That is, how well they can face and overcome stressors and challenges while at work?
-Factors such as an individual’s personality, personal life, psychological and physical health, community, financial situation, and access to workplace resources all impact employee resilience.
+Factors such as an individual’s personality, personal life, psychological and physical health, community, financial situation and access to workplace resources all impact employee resilience.
 Government leaders have reported increased mental health strain during COVID-19.
-To improve employee resilience, government organizations can proactively tackle it—giving leaders and employees at all levels resources, programs, strategies, and a work culture/design that supports their well-being, while also working to break down stigmas around mental health challenges.
+To improve employee resilience, government organisations can proactively tackle it—giving leaders and employees at all levels resources, programmes, strategies and a work culture/design that supports their well-being, while also working to break down stigmas around mental health challenges.

 Connecting the dots

-As government organizations navigate what’s ahead, it’s important to remember that resilience isn’t about trying to return to the previous status quo.
-It’s much more transformative—requiring new competencies, and the ability to predict conditions and outcomes, and respond with more agile and precise policy interventions.
+As government organisations navigate what’s ahead, it’s important to remember that resilience isn’t about trying to return to the previous status quo.
+It’s much more transformative—requiring new competencies and the ability to predict conditions and outcomes and respond with more agile and precise policy interventions.

-For government organizations, reimagining resilience—and embracing the characteristics and principles associated with it—can help them prepare with confidence for what’s next.
+For government organisations, reimagining resilience—and embracing the characteristics and principles associated with it—can help them prepare with confidence for what’s next.